 The likelihood of your account being profitable could be materially diminished during periods when events external to the markets themselves have an important impact on prices.
-During such periods, Campbell's historic price analysis could establish positions on the wrong side of the price movements caused by such events and the value of your account would decrease.
+During such periods,

+Campbell's historic price analysis could establish positions on the wrong side of the price movements caused by such events.